Mathieu-Le-Gouill/Neural_Network/README.md

 # Neural_Network
-Here is the code of a Neural Network coded in C++.
+Here is some code of a C++ neural network.

   *What is an Artificial Neural Network ?